But if I know you, I know what you'll do

 I have been waiting all my life

-- The player character in Knights of the Old Republic has dreams (actually resurfacing memories) of Bastila before their first meeting.
-Only applies if the character is male and actually does the romantic subplot.
+- The player character in Knights of the Old Republic has dreams (in truth, resurfacing memories) of Bastila before their first meeting.

 - Chrono Cross starts with a dream sequence dungeon featuring the protagonist Serge, a random third party member, and most significantly his future significant other, Kid.